KArbeRes/MagentaA11yV2/public/content/documentation/web/page-level/basic-web-page.md

 </footer>
 ```

-## Developer Notes

-### Name

-- The page must have a unique, logical title visible in the browser tab.

-### Role

-- Major landmarks (header/banner, navigation, main, footer) must be discoverable with screenreader shortcuts.

-### Group

-- Ensure the page includes all necessary structural landmarks.

-### Focus

-- The page title should be strongly visually indicated when the page is loaded.
-- Zoom/pinch/stretch should allow resizing up to 200% without losing information.

 ## Condensed

-### a11y - Web Accessibility Acceptance Criteria
+### #a11y - Web Accessibility Acceptance Criteria

 How to test a basic web page

 1. Test keyboard only, then screen reader + keyboard actions

-   &mdash; Tab: Enters the page and visibly focuses only interactive elements
+    - Tab: Enters the page and visibly focuses only interactive elements
-   &mdash; Zoom: Content zooms up to 200%
+    - Zoom: Content zooms up to 200%

 2. Test mobile screenreader gestures

-   &mdash; Swipe: Focus moves within page
+    - Swipe: Focus moves within page
-   &mdash; Pinch/stretch: Content zooms up to 200%
+    - Pinch/stretch: Content zooms up to 200%
-   &mdash; Orientation: Content is accessible in landscape or portrait orientation
+    - Orientation: Content is accessible in landscape or portrait orientation

 3. Listen to screenreader output on all devices

-   &mdash; Name: The page has a unique logical title in the browser tab
+    - Name: The page has a unique logical title in the browser tab
-   &mdash; Role: Major landmarks are discoverable with screenreader shortcuts: header/banner, navigation, main and footer/content info landmarks
+    - Role: Major landmarks are discoverable with screenreader shortcuts: header/banner, navigation, main and footer/content info landmarks

 4. Device OS settings

-   &mdash; Zoom/pinch: text can resize up to 200% without losing information
+    - Zoom/pinch: text can resize up to 200% without losing information

 Full information: https://www.magentaa11y.com/#/web-criteria/page-level/basic-web-page